 Read more about Advantage Fairtrade here.

-The first quarter of 2016 has been exciting with the Producer Support Services integration into NAPP being completed.
-Efforts were concentrated on organisational development including capacity building of staff members, awareness sessions for Fairtrade Standards as well as training sessions pertaining to social compliance and other thematic areas for producers.
-There were national network meetings, producer support for new certifications, and one-on-one training workshops for producer organisations.
-NAPP participated in Biofach Nuremberg to engage with supply chain players.
-Partnerships, advocacy, and communication, along with monitoring, evaluation, and learning are some of the key highlights of this quarter.
+The second quarter of 2016 has seen a burst of energy with Fairtrade Asia Pacific participating in several external forums as well as the implementation of various projects such as the Vietnam Cocoa project and Textile project.
+Efforts were concentrated on organisational development including capacity building of staff members, awareness sessions for Fairtrade Standards as well as training workshops pertaining to social compliance.
+There were governance related meetings, producer support for new certifications, and one-on-one training workshops for producer organisations.
 Read more here.

 Congratulations to the winners of the Fairtrade Awards 2016!

 From Asia-Pacific, Small Organic Farmers’ Association (SOFA), Sri Lanka was one of the winners of the Small Producer Organization of the Year; United Nilgiri Tea Estates Company Limited (UNTEA), India was one of the recipients of the Premium Committee of the Year award; and Bijumon Kurian, President of Manarcadu Social Services Society, India got felicitated for being the Biggest Fairtrade Fan.

 Also, congratulations to COCAFCAL, Honduras; Sukambizi Association Trust, Malawi; Fundación de Trabajadores de Comercio Justo de Urabá (FUNTRAJUSTO), Colombia; Yirgacheffe Coffee Farmers Cooperative Union, Ethiopia; and Zaytoun CIC, UK.